Skip to content

 3. View and edit server connection configuration

-After the plugin is successfully installed, the DOLPHIDB area below will be added to the EXPLORER panel
+After the plug-in is successfully installed, the following DOLPHINDB connection management area will be added in the Explorer (EXPLORER) panel

 Edit connections

-Move the mouse over an attribute to view the description of the corresponding attribute.
+Move the mouse over the attribute to view the description of the corresponding attribute

 4. Open or create a DolphinDB script file